 All funds realized through donations and fundraising events are used directly to improve and expand our programs.
 No funds are used in any way as compensation to officers or members of the board of directors.
 All are unpaid volunteers.

 Even though Outdoor Buddies relies on unpaid volunteers to plan, organize, and execute its programs, certain operating expenses, such as liability insurance, are unavoidable.
-In that no membership dues or participation fees are charged in our programs, other methods of raising funds to cover operating costs are essential.
-Funding is obtained through fund raising events, donations, and grants.
+Given that no membership dues or participation fees are charged in our programs, other methods of raising funds to cover operating costs are essential.
+Funding is obtained through fundraising events, donations, and grants.
 Able-bodied volunteers (Able-Buddies) provide the assistance offered to handicapped members (Handi-Buddies) and youth participants.
 There is never any charge for this assistance.
-However, participants in Outdoor Buddies programs must purchase hunting licenses and pay for transportation, meals and motels and other personal items when needed.
+However, participants in Outdoor Buddies programs must purchase hunting licenses and pay for transportation, meals, motels, and other personal items when needed.